Arty (musician): 2017–present: Alpha 9 and recent releases

-In 2017, Arty officially revived his trance side project titled Alpha 9, which has been inactive since 2010.
+In 2017, Arty officially revived his trance side project titled Alpha 9, which had been inactive since 2010.
 Together with releasing trance track "This Night Is Ours" on 3 February 2017, Arty posted a letter on Facebook written to his listeners.
 "Closer to the end of last year[2016] I noticed how much my music was different from what I’ve done in the past, and I felt like I had been neglecting my long-time fans and it didn’t feel fair.
 And that’s how I came up with idea of bringing the Alpha 9 alias back," wrote Arty in his letter.

 He then moved towards the tropical house genre with his release of single "Falling Down" featuring American singer Maty Noyes on 27 February 2017.
 The track also features a 'Night Mix' version where "Falling Down" is mixed into a future bass track for festival play.
 Arty collaborated with Korean American K-pop singer Eric Nam to release "Idea Of You" on 9 June 2017, which marks Arty's first venture into pop music.
 On 7 September 2017, he released "Supposed to Be" on Martin Garrix's record label, Stmpd Rcrds.
 "Working on this record was an unbelievable experience.
 The lyrics are so meaningful and powerful that I wanted to make sure that all of the instruments I was using were reflecting the overall significance of the song," stated Arty when asked about the track.